owings1/pytableaux/doc/logics/nh.rst

 .. rubric:: Compatibility Tables

-L{NH} does not have a separate `Assertion` operator, but we include a table and rules for it, for cross-compatibility.
+L{} does not have a separate `Assertion` operator, but we include a table and rules for it, for cross-compatibility.

 .. truth-tables::